HAL Light Utility Helicopter

-The HAL Light Utility Helicopter (LUH), along with its derivative, Light Observation Helicopter (LOH), was designed and developed by the Rotary Wing Research and Design Center (RWR&DC), one of the research and development (R&D) sections of Hindustan Aeronautics Limited (HAL), for civilian and military applications.
-These are intended to replace license-built versions of Aérospatiale SA 315B Lama (designated Cheetah) and Aérospatiale Alouette III (designated Chetak) in service with the Indian Army and the Indian Air Force.
+The HAL Light Utility Helicopter (LUH) is an Indian utility helicopter designed and developed by the Rotary Wing Research and Design Center (RWR&DC), one of the research and development (R&D) centres of Hindustan Aeronautics Limited (HAL), for civilian as well as military applications.
+It is intended to replace license-built versions of Aérospatiale SA 315B Lama (designated Cheetah) and Aérospatiale Alouette III (designated Chetak) in service with the Indian Army (IA) and the Indian Air Force (IAF).

 Development

 Background

-The first seven-seater French-origin Alouette III helicopters were introduced by the IAF in 1962.
-A year later, in 1965, the HAL gave the IAF its first Alouette III, named HAL Chetak, produced under licence.
-Furthermore, HAL and France struck a contract in 1970 for the local production of the five-seater SA-315B Lama helicopters, which were later christened HAL Cheetah when they were delivered to the Indian Air Force in 1976.

-During the 1990s and the 2000s, the procurement of a modern successor to the aging HAL Cheetah and HAL Chetak helicopters of the Indian Army and the Indian Air Force had been recognised as an impending need.
-Multiple attempts at establishing a competitive tendering programme; one such effort specified a total of 197 utility helicopters for the Indian Army, 60 of which were to be directly purchased and the remaining 137 to be produced under licence by Indian aerospace company Hindustan Aeronautics Limited (HAL).
-However, this tender, in which the Eurocopter Fennec appeared to be the frontrunner against the rival Bell 407, eventually ended up being cancelled in response to allegations of irregularities in the selection process; Eurocopter was subsequently investigated and exonerated of any wrongdoing.
-Consequently, new safeguards were implemented to ensure impartiality and the replacement effort was subsequently restarted.
+The first seven-seater French-origin Alouette III helicopters were introduced by the Indian Air Force (IAF) in 1962.
+During 1965, the Indian aerospace company Hindustan Aeronautics Limited (HAL) supplied the IAF with its first license-produced Alouette III, named HAL Chetak.
+During 1970, HAL received a contract to license-produce the five-seater SA-315B Lama helicopter, under the name HAL Cheetah, which were first delivered to the IAF in 1976.
+During the 1990s, the impending need for a successor to the aging Cheetah and Chetak fleets of the Indian Army (IA) and the IAF had been recognized.
+Multiple competitive tendering processes were made; one such effort sought 197 utility helicopters for the IA, 60 of which were to be directly purchased and the remaining 137 to be license-produced by HAL.
+However, this tender, in which the Eurocopter Fennec appeared to be the frontrunner against the rival Bell 407, was cancelled amid allegations of irregularities in the selection process; Eurocopter was later exonerated of wrongdoing.

-During July 2008, the Government of India circulated a request for proposals (RFP) to various helicopter companies, including AgustaWestland, Bell Helicopter, Eurocopter, Kamov and Sikorsky, for a fleet of 197 light utility helicopters to be purchased in a fly-away condition directly from the manufacturer in order to speed up their delivery.
-Intended for military purposes, the potential contract was valued as a maximum of $750 million, of which 30 per cent was required to be invested within India under the government's policy of industrial offsets; HAL was also specified as to provide domestic maintenance activities for the fleet, who were reportedly also keen to manufacture further examples locally and further develop the selected type.
-It had been initially hoped that trials would begin in 2009 and that helicopter deliveries could commence as early as 2010.
+New impartiality safeguards were enacted and the procurement process was restarted.
+In July 2008, the Government of India issued a request for proposals (RFP) to various companies, including AgustaWestland, Bell Helicopter, Eurocopter, Kamov and Sikorsky, for 197 light utility helicopters – 133 for IA and 64 for IAF – in a fly-away condition directly from the manufacturer for a quick delivery.
+Intended for military roles, the potential contract was valued as high as $750 million, of which 30 per cent was required to be invested within India under a government industrial offset policy; HAL was also specified to provide domestic maintenance for the fleet.
+HAL was reportedly keen to both further develop and locally manufacture the selected type.
+It had been initially hoped for trials to begin in 2009 and deliveries to commence as early as 2010.
+By late 2008, Bell had announced that it would not participate despite earlier interest in offering the Bell 407; according to Bell, it chose to withdraw from the Indian military market as any bid was less feasible due to the high offset requirements.